L-Citrulline Benefits, Foods, Supplements, Side Effects and FAQs

 Amino acids like this one are absolutely essential when it comes to muscle growth.
 Studies show that this important compound stimulates muscle protein synthesis and plays a central role in maintaining protein homeostasis.

 Some research suggests that this amino acid can help improve oxygen usage in the muscles, which can bring some big benefits when it comes to your workout routine.
-For example, a study in Journal of the International Society of Sports Medicine found that taking a citrulline supplement improved physical performance for cyclists and even improved feelings of fatigue and concentration immediately after exercise.
+For example, a study in Journal of the International Society of Sports Medicine found that taking this amino acid in supplement form improved physical performance for cyclists and even improved feelings of fatigue and concentration immediately after exercise.

 Another study showed that it was effective at enhancing endurance and high-intensity exercise performance by increasing oxygen uptake.